Kuadrant/api-quickstart/README.md

 Navigate to the `/store/inventory` API one more, click `Try it out`, and `Execute`.

 You'll see the effects of our new `RateLimitPolicy` applied.
 If you now send more than 2 requests in a 10 second window, you'll be rate-limited.

+**Note:** :exclamation: It may take a few minutes for the updated RateLimitPolicy to be configured with the modified rate limit.

 ## (Application developer) Scaling the application